 While most of the color and spectacle can be found at sunset for a fraction of the cost but you better get there early as sunset is easily the busiest time of day and the deck can be VERY crowded.

-The other risk if the weather, book for a Crappy day and nothing really happens but it gets light.
+The other risk is the weather, book for a Crappy day, and nothing really happens but it gets light.
 But you still get the rooftop to yourselves and a select few others.

 This Experience is especially suitable if you maybe have a ring to give someone?
 She won’t be forgetting this in a hurry!